-The Institute for Supply Management said Monday that its services index fell to 56.9 last month from 59 in August, which was the second-highest reading in a decade.
-Any reading above 50 signals expansion.
+The Institute for Supply Management said Wednesday that its services index climbed to 55.7 in April, the highest level this year.
+The increase follows a reading of 54.5 in March.
+Any level above 50 signals growth.

 New orders and employment measures all advanced last month, showing a stronger pace of expansion.
 The rate of business activity slipped in April, although that measure also pointed to continued gains.

 The services index suggests that the economy might be improving slightly after an anemic opening to 2016.
 The U.S. economy expanded at an annual rate of just 0.5 percent during the first three months of the year, the government reported last week.

 "The increase in the ISM non-manufacturing index in April suggests that growth in the much larger service sector continues to strengthen," said Andrew Hunter, an assistant economist at Capital Economics, who said recent indicators point to the economy growing at a decent but unspectacular 2 percent this year.

 In the first quarter, the pace of consumer spending slipped compared with the end of 2015, while business investment fell and the trade deficit subtracted from growth.

 But steady job gains have prevented fears about the economy succumbing to the same level of financial turmoil that has recently gripped China, Japan, Brazil and parts of Europe.
 Employers have added 2.8 million jobs during the past 12 months, the hiring helping to provide a modest boost to household incomes that should support economic growth.

 The employment report to be released Friday released by the government is expected to show job growth of 200,000 in April with the unemployment rate staying at 5 percent, according to a survey of economists.